Fracking: Regulations

 Countries using or considering use of hydraulic fracturing have implemented different regulations, including developing federal and regional legislation, and local zoning limitations.
 In 2011, after public pressure France became the first nation to ban hydraulic fracturing, based on the precautionary principle as well as the principle of preventive and corrective action of environmental hazards.
 The ban was upheld by an October 2013 ruling of the Constitutional Council.
 Some other countries such as Scotland have placed a temporary moratorium on the practice due to public health concerns and strong public opposition.
-Countries like England and South Africa have lifted their bans, choosing to focus on regulation instead of outright prohibition.
+Countries like South Africa have lifted their bans, choosing to focus on regulation instead of outright prohibition.
 Germany has announced draft regulations that would allow using hydraulic fracturing for the exploitation of shale gas deposits with the exception of wetland areas.
 In China, regulation on shale gas still faces hurdles, as it has complex interrelations with other regulatory regimes, especially trade.
 Many states in Australia have either permanently or temporarily banned fracturing for hydrocarbons.
 In 2019, hydraulic fracturing was banned in UK.

 The European Union has adopted a recommendation for minimum principles for using high-volume hydraulic fracturing.
 Its regulatory regime requires full disclosure of all additives.
 In the United States, the Ground Water Protection Council launched FracFocus.org, an online voluntary disclosure database for hydraulic fracturing fluids funded by oil and gas trade groups and the U.S. Department of Energy.
 Hydraulic fracturing is excluded from the Safe Drinking Water Act's underground injection control's regulation, except when diesel fuel is used.
 The EPA assures surveillance of the issuance of drilling permits when diesel fuel is employed.

 In 2012, Vermont became the first state in the United States to ban hydraulic fracturing.
 On 17 December 2014, New York became the second state to issue a complete ban on any hydraulic fracturing due to potential risks to human health and the environment.